Grameen University

-Grameen University (Bengali: গ্রামীণ ইউনিভার্সিটি) is a proposed private university in Dhaka, Bangladesh.
+Grameen University (গ্রামীণ ইউনিভার্সিটি; GrameenU) is a proposed private university in Dhaka, Bangladesh.
 It was established in 2025 under the Private University Act, 2010 established by Grameen Trust.

 History

-Grameen University was recognized by the University Grants Commission of Bangladesh on March 18, 2025.
+Grameen University was recognized by the University Grants Commission of Bangladesh on 18 March 2025.
 The Ministry of Education issued the approval letter on the same date.

 Campus

-The campus will be located in the Diabari, Uttara.
+The campus is located in South Diabari, Turag, Uttara, Dhaka, Bangladesh.

 Administration

 The institution will operate under Grameen Trust, founded by Professor Muhammad Yunus.
 Mohammad Ashraful Hassan, the current chief of Grameen Trust, will serve as the chairman of the university’s Board of Trustees.

+Academics

+Academic activities have not started yet, but the faculties and departments that are scheduled to open are: